filecoin-project/lotus-docs/content/en/lotus/manage/manage-fil/index.md

 Every ID address for a Filecoin account has an alternative public key address that corresponds to the same account.
 You can find the ID address for any public key address by searching for the public key address on [FilFox](https://filfox.info/), a Filecoin block explorer.

-Because they are more compact than public key addresses, ID addresses are often used when refering to storage providers and other long-lived Filecoin [Actors](https://docs.filecoin.io/basics/the-blockchain/actors/).
+Because they are more compact than public key addresses, ID addresses are often used when referring to storage providers and other long-lived Filecoin [Actors](https://docs.filecoin.io/basics/the-blockchain/actors/).
 As these actors receive a large volume of messages, the compact address can result in meaningful savings in gas fees.
 A multisig wallet is a type of Actor.

 While you can send FIL to an ID address using a wallet, you should first check the details for the account on [FilFox](https://filfox.info/) to see when the account was created, as well as the corresponding public key address.
 If the address was created very recently (within the [finality period](https://docs.filecoin.io/reference/glossary/#finality)) there is a small chance that it could be re-assigned as the network reaches consensus, and the public key address should be used instead.